mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 # configuration.nix
 With NixOS, the whole operating system is defined in a file called [configuration.nix](https://nixos.org/manual/nixos/stable/#sec-configuration-syntax).

-Everything is defined in configuration.nix - from system hardware to users, system level packages, user packages, time zone, locale, audio, networking, fonts and environment variables - if it can be defined, it goes into configuration.nix.
+Everything is defined in configuration.nix - from users to system hardware, system level packages, user packages, time zone, locale, audio, networking, fonts and environment variables - if it can be defined, it goes into configuration.nix.

 This brings the reproducibility of the Nix package manager to operating systems - and it's fantastic!
 It's incredible that it's possible to define a complex computer system in plain text.